Myer-Mina/cvmina/README.md

 2014 - present
 Playing competitive games
 * I have been playing online competitive games since 2014, and I am getting better every day.
+VALORANT, and League of Legends are the games that I have played competitively.

 The idea behind **The Curriculum Vitae Template** is to provide anyone with a quick solution for creating and managing CVs (both HTML and PDF versions) with the help of GitHub.